-- District Grants can be used for local or international projects
+- District Grants can be used for local projects or projects in Mexico

 - Larger grants mean larger projects – The minimum District Grant project size is $3,000. ($1,500 from the club and $1,500 from the District.)
 Clubs are encouraged to work together on a joint project, with a lead club submitting the grant application and final report.

 Global Grants from The Rotary Foundation support sustainable projects in one of Rotary’s Six Areas of Focus

 - Partner with any qualified club in any qualified District anywhere in the world

 - $15,000 or more for sustainable international projects

 - A new online process for applications, reports and record keeping

 Preparing Your Rotary Club to Receive Grant Funding